 Repairs, management, strata fees, council rates = $3,500

 TOTAL INCOME ($12,000) – TOTAL COSTS ($8,000)

 Net cash flow per annum before tax: $4,000

-Note that this is the net cash flow: it does not yet take into consideration income tax or depreciation, which could adjust the final cash flow to more or less favourable for the landlord.
+Note: This is the net cash flow: it does not yet take into consideration income tax or depreciation, which could adjust the final cash flow to be more or less favourable for the landlord.